NETWAYS/icinga-installer/README.md

 ## Installation

-Please refer to the [doc](https://github.com/NETWAYS/icinga-installer/tree/main/doc) directory for an installation guide and further information how to configure the Installer.
+Please refer to the [doc](https://github.com/NETWAYS/icinga-installer/tree/main/doc) directory for an installation guide and further information on how to configure the installer.

 ## Usage